Launch rate

 The 7 factors

-Each factor is independent — a strong score on one does not compensate for a weak score on another.
+Each signal is independent.
+A strong score on one does not compensate for a weak score on another.
 Score each from 0 (weak) to 10 (strong).
 Below 50 total points usually means Skip or send-one-question Maybe.
 Above 70 usually means Apply with a tailored package.

-The strict definition: can you prove every must-have line in the requirement spine with a concrete project from the last three years?
+The strict definition: can you prove every must-have requirement with a concrete project from the last three years?
 Not nice-to-have lines, not filler lines, not adjacent experience.
 Must-have lines.

 How to score: list the 4-7 must-haves.
 For each, ask whether you have a project where you owned that work, not just touched it.
 Score 10 if every must-have is a clear owner-level match.
 Score 5 if half are owner-level and half are participant-level.
 Score 0 if fewer than half are owner-level.
 The most common application mistake is applying to roles where you have done some of what is asked but never owned the work — recruiters can tell.